 Why?
 Because in many ways, we are disconnected from our future self.
 We see it as ‘other’ rather than ‘self.’

 Hershfield has also researched this from a neurological standpoint.
 The part of the brain that gets activated when we think about ourselves is different from the part that we use to think about others.
 Well, when he did brain scans, it turns out that when we think about our future self, it activates the same part as we use for others, not for our self.

-Beyond this little exercise, there is one thing that is bugging me about this research about our future selves.
-Most of us are disconnected with our future selves.
+Beyond this little exercise, one thing bugs me about this research about our future self.
+Most of us are disconnected from our future selves.
 We see this future self as someone different from our current self.
 Hershfield clearly demonstrated this in his research.
-At the same time, other research has shown that we experience an “end of history illusion,” meaning that at any given point in time, we believe that we have finally become the person we will be for the rest of our lives.
+At the same time, other research has shown that we experience an ‘end of history illusion.’
+At any given point in time, we believe we have finally become the person we will be for the rest of our lives.

 Gilbert, Jordi, Quoidbach, and Wilson discovered that even though people acknowledged how much they changed in the last decade, they don’t think they’ll continue to do so.
 At 33, I realize I’ve changed a lot since 23.
 That said, I believe that I won’t change much between now and 43 (though research shows I will).